Kent Base Ball Club

 second attempt at organizing and maintaining a Base Ball Club will not

-members are young, vigorous, enthusiastic, and lovers of manly sports and
+its members are young, vigorous, enthusiastic, and lovers of manly

-exercise; and they express a determination to live up to their
+sports and exercise; and they express a determination to live up to

-Constitution, By-Laws, and Rules, and use every endeavor to bring the
+their Constitution, By-Laws, and Rules, and use every endeavor to bring

-undertaking to a successful issue.
-The Board of Directors have already, as
+the undertaking to a successful issue.
+The Board of Directors have

-we understand, set about the task of putting the grounds in readiness for
+already, as we understand, set about the task of putting the grounds in

 We